AndreNijman/EmuRust/README.md

 - `--interactive` opens the SDL2 window and streams frames in real time.
 - `--limit-fps` enables vsync (~60 FPS).
 Omit it to run as fast as possible.
 - `--scale` resizes the window (`1`, `2`, `4`, `8`, …).
 Use `--scale 1` for native 160×144 output.
 - `--ai` enables the experimental AI controller.
-It currently presses random directions to keep the pipeline exercised, captures Game Boy Tetris RAM every frame, logs summaries, and (optionally) writes JSONL datasets when `--ai-log path` is provided.
+It now auto-starts the ROM, continuously captures Game Boy Tetris RAM, follows a simple heuristic (drops pieces, nudges toward the lighter half of the board, randomly mixes in rotations/A/B), logs summaries, and (optionally) writes JSONL datasets when `--ai-log path` is provided.
 Use `--ai-seed` for reproducible runs.
 - Audio is streamed automatically through SDL2, so if your system audio is configured you should hear the ROM immediately.